carrojb/blog/_posts/2021-02-01-Hope in the words of Rashi.md

 If Rashi and the Torah are right, God will never ask us what we cannot do.
 Each test he gives us of being able to hold on to our anger and not take revenge is an act of forgiving in its way.
     <p>
 There is another psychological energy being built up here that psychologists do not describe, but one Rashi is zoned in on, and Joseph clearly understood.
-As I watched my father approach me that day, I realized a point what he would do.
-When in court, I said candidly I thought of shooting him to stop it, but I didn't want to be the guy that killed his father; instead, he ran over me, and that led to a series of events that neither his lies nor his lawyer could overcome.
+As I watched my father approach me that day, I realized what he would do.
+When in court, I said candidly I thought of shooting him to stop it as I had a pistol on me, but I didn't want to be the guy that killed his father; instead, he ran over me, and that led to a series of events that neither his lies nor his lawyer could overcome.
 His actions and my inaction of not seeking revenge defeated all his plans.
 This is how God works, and I have learned thanks to Rashi and Joseph.
 To be clear are under no obligation to take him back into our family.
 But we do not hold a grudge, and we can forgive him.
-And it is a reminder through his malicious actions, and God used to protect us.
+And it is a reminder through his malicious actions, and how God used those to protect us.